 On the Voyager play vessel children can climb into the head of the vessel, load cargo, pilot the structure, and create endless pretend play scenarios wih an assortment of vehicle wheels, gauges, and communication devices, plus discover the sensory pit.

-Becka’s Studio offers creative experiences with materials such as paint, clay, recycled objects, Oobleck, or bubbles.
-Plus The Invention Zone offers innovative opportunities for large and small scale building play using blocks, boards, fabric and more.
+Becka's Studio offers creative experiences with materials such as paint, clay, recycled objects, or bubbles.
+Then you have The Invention Zone that offers innovative opportunities for large and small scale building play using blocks, boards, fabric and more.
 Air tubes and moveable tracks provide opportunities to build math and other important cognitive skills.

-Allow plenty of time, you will be here ALL day!
+Allow plenty of at the Children's Museum of Tacoma, you will be here ALL day!